-- Do not touch non-insulated parts or cables. - Disconnect the product from voltage sources and ensure it cannot be reconnected before working on the device. - Wear suitable personal protective equipment for all work on the product.
+- Do not touch non-insulated parts or cables. - Disconnect the product from voltage sources and ensure it cannot be reconnected before working on the device. - Do not disconnect the DC connectors under load. - Wear suitable personal protective equipment for all work on the product.